ianmcook/ExecNode-presentation-2021/PRESENTATION.md

               .AddToPlan(plan.get()));
 ```

-Datasets may be scanned multiple times, which in this context means one can
+Datasets may be scanned multiple times; just make multiple scan
-produce multiple scan nodes from a single dataset.
-(Useful
-for a self-join, for example.)
+nodes from that dataset.
+(Useful for a self-join, for example.)

 ???
+Scan nodes are, which act like source nodes which read from the dataset instead
+of from a reader.
+(It might be useful to think of a scan node as shorthand for constructing
+a `Scanner` which scans your dataset, getting a `Reader` from the dataset,
+then wrapping that `Reader` into a source node)

 By contrast: RecordBatchReader is not reusable!

+Note that producing two scan nodes will perform all reads and decodes twice-
+we don't support splitting a stream of batches yet.

 ---